Organizational Growth: Tips from DevRev's Co-founder, Manoj Agarwal

 DevRev was founded in October 2020 and raised over $85 million in seed money from investors such as Khosla Ventures and Mayfield, making it the largest seed in the history of Silicon Valley.
 It is led by its co-founder and CEO, Dheeraj Pandey, who was previously the co-founder and CEO of Nutanix, and by Manoj Agarwal, DevRev's co-founder and former SVP of Engineering at Nutanix.
 DevRev is headquartered in Palo Alto, California, and has offices in seven global locations.

-DevRev’s OneCRM, purpose-built for the SaaS vertical, comprises three modern CRM apps for support, product, and growth teams.
+DevRev’s AgentOS, purpose-built for SaaS companies, comprises three modern CRM apps for support, product, and growth teams.
 It connects end users, sellers, support, product people, and developers, reducing 9 business apps and converging 6 teams onto a common platform.

 Unlike horizontal CRMs, DevRev takes a blank canvas approach to collaboration, AI, and analytics, enabling SaaS companies to increase product velocity and reduce customer churn.
 DevRev is used by thousands of companies in search of low latency analytics and customizable LLMs to thrive in this era of GenAI.